-At the beginning of the course, students will be informed of the specific contents of the assessment modules and
+At the beginning of the course, students will be informed of the specific contents of the assessment modules and their delivery deadlines.

-At the time of completion/delivery of each assessment activity, the teacher will inform (Moodle, SIA) of the procec
+At the time of completion/delivery of each assessment activity, the teacher will inform (Moodle, SIA) of the procedure and date of revision of the grades.